Cheek Implant (Malar Augmentation)

 Throughout the ages, many cultures, including our modern western civilization, have considered prominent or high cheekbones a sign of physical beauty.
 Until recently, the only way to create an illusion of high cheekbones was through the skillful application of cosmetics.
-However, today, due to modern technology, there is a remarkable procedure, malar augmentation or cheek implant, that can give women the high cheekbones they desire.
+Malar augmentation, or cheek implant, can give women the high cheekbones they desire.
+Though cheek implants are still an option for some people, this procedure has been replaced with fillers for most people.

 This surgery can give definition to a face that has a flat contour or undefined definition.
 While the best candidate for malar augmentation has a long, narrow face or round face with flat cheeks, it can also benefit those with asymmetries or congenital defects.
 This surgery can be performed in conjunction with other facial surgeries.